jesseharold/RPS-Multiplayer/README.md

 ## TODO:
  * fix scoring bug
- * try and clarify logic
+ * try and clarify logic / refactor
  * # of non-players watching (connected)
  * when a player disconnects, notify and put game back into waiting for player 2 mode
  * (optional) let player choose hand color -  look at this: https://codepen.io/designerJordan/pen/qDEjr